What is a Pre-Removal Risk Assessment and can I apply?

 Question & AnswerWhat is a Pre-Removal Risk Assessment and can I apply?

-1. Find out if you’re eligible for a PRRA
+4. Find out what you can do if you’re not eligible for a PRRA

 If you're not eligible for a PRRA, or if your PRRA is refused, your will become enforceable.
 This means that the Canada Border Services Agency (CBSA) must arrange for your removal as soon as possible.

 But there are situations where you can make a “Request to Defer Removal” to delay your removal.